JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 * [Build a Console Utility for several Operating Systems](#building-a-console-utility)

 We need to have a Kotlin/Native compiler on our machines.
-You may have a look at the
+The
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
-tutorial for more information on performing this step.
+tutorial covers that step in details
 Let's assume we have a console, where `kotlinc-native` command is available.

 ## Specifying a Target Platform

-The list of supported target platforms of `kotlinc-native` depends on the operating system where you run it.
+The list of supported target platforms of `kotlinc-native` depends on the operating system where it is executed.
 We may list them via

 ```bash
 kotlinc-native -list-targets